OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/Python/Python Environments/Conda Environment.md

 1. loosen the range of package versions you've specified
 2. remove package versions to allow pip attempt to solve the dependency conflict

-At times like these, it is importing to check why this occurs.
+At times like these, it is important to check why this occurs.
 Inspecting the `environment.yml` file, we see the following:

 `opencv-contrib-python==4.7.0.72`
 `opencv-python==4.7.0.72`

-the solution here, is to delete one of them (say, the `opencv-contrib-python` one), and make the other have version `4.6.0.66`
+the solution here is to delete one of them (say, the `opencv-contrib-python` one), and make the other have version `4.6.0.66`

 # Get Libraries Explicitly Mentioned Only
 Steps: